 (2) Application Granted - Duration.
 Following annexation, if the connection is granted, the applicant shall have a period of 12 months to comply with all city utility codes and requirements and complete the utility connections to the property.
 If the same are not so completed, the applicant's right to a connection shall become void.
 If an availability letter relates to lots within a proposed formal plat, short plat, or binding site plan, the applicant shall have a period of two years to comply with all city codes and requirements and complete the utility connections to the property.
-If the same are not so completed, the applicant's utility application shall become void.
+If the same are not so connections to the property.
+If the same are not so hall become void.